CamoNano/nanopyrs/README.md

 See the `CAMO-PROTOCOL.md` file for details on the Camo Nano protocol.
 When using this library to implement a Camo Nano wallet, make sure to abide by the protocol standards, particularly the minimum-send requirements.

-While not likely to significantly change, version one of the Camo Nano protocol should not be considered finalized until version `1.0.0`.

 ### Serde

 [Serde](https://docs.rs/serde/latest/serde/) support is enabled by the `serde` feature, which is **disabled by default**.